 Able to tolerate new foods on plate, and in most cases are willing to touch or taste the food with some encouragement.

 Refuses entire categories of food textures or food groups.

 Eats more than one food from all textures or food groups.

 Normal developing children may also have feeding difficulties.
 Feeding difficulties also manifest in children who have medical conditions, for example, children who were born premature, children with cerebral palsy, children on the autism spectrum or children who were previously tube-fed.
 Children with feeding difficulties may have sensory difficulties making it difficult to process and accept the sensory information from food.
 For example, they may find it difficulties to tolerate the smell or touch of certain foods.
 They may also have difficulties moving their jaw, tongue and lips for feeding and hence may only accept softer textured foods.
 Any negative experiences they have encountered previously including vomiting episodes, gagging or choking during feeding may also contribute to their fussy eating.

 Early Intervention is always the key!
 Seek help early!
-A speech therapist (like myself), occupational therapist, dietitian, gastroenterologist/paediatrican who have experience working with children with feeding difficulties will be able to help.
+A speech therapist, occupational therapist, dietitian, gastroenterologist/paediatrican who have experience working with children with feeding difficulties will be able to help.
 A myriad of approaches may work for your child.
 This may include oromotor exercises, or systematic desensitization of food in play, depending on your child’s difficulties.